Polypropylene

-PP Plastic Thermoforming
+PP Plastic

-Processing and Thermoformability
+Processing and thermoformability of PP

 Kunststoff Eigenschaften_VerschweißbarWeldable